Sahil5111/100DayChallenge/README.md

 048. changed website URLs to the latest URLs
 049. check deployment for react MD writer challenge [mdWriter](https://6380ee9ba04cfb4970e707f8--warm-cheesecake-318fd4.netlify.app/)
 050. went through all the previous projects to check for bugs and errors
-051. made a custom react hook which works like useState but it adds data to the local storage as the value updates or gets data back as page refreshes
+051. made a custom react hook which works like useState but it adds data to the local storage as the value updates or gets data back as the page refreshes
 052. checked all the previous commits and changed the date of the challenge
 053. started a new react project as a challenge
 054. completed react project